Münchhausen trilemma: Albert's formulation

 Albert stressed repeatedly that there is no limitation of the Münchhausen trilemma to deductive conclusions.
 The verdict concerns also inductive, causal, transcendental, and all otherwise structured justifications.
 They all will be in vain.

 Therefore, certain justification is impossible to attain.
-Once having given up the classical idea of certain knowledge, one can stop the process of justification where one wants to stop, presupposed one is ready to start critical thinking at this point always anew if necessary.
+Once having given up the classical idea of certain knowledge, one can stop the process of justification where one wants to stop, presupposed one is ready to start critical thinking at this point, always anew if necessary.

 This trilemma rounds off the classical problem of justification in the theory of knowledge.

-The failure of proving exactly any truth as expressed by the Münchhausen trilemma does not have to lead to dismissal of objectivity, as with relativism.
-One example of an alternative is the fallibilism of Karl Popper and Hans Albert, accepting that certainty is impossible, but that it is best to get as close as possible to truth, while remembering our uncertainty.
+The failure to prove exactly any truth, as expressed by the Münchhausen trilemma, does not have to lead to the dismissal of objectivity, as with relativism.
+One example of an alternative is the fallibilism of Karl Popper and Hans Albert, accepting that certainty is impossible but that it is best to get as close as possible to truth while remembering our uncertainty.

-In Albert's view, the impossibility to prove any certain truth is not in itself a certain truth.
-After all, one needs to assume some basic rules of logical inference to derive his result, and in doing so must either abandon the pursuit of "certain" justification, as above, or attempt to justify these rules, etc. He suggests that it has to be taken as true as long as nobody has come forward with a truth which is scrupulously justified as a certain truth.
+In Albert's view, the impossibility of proving any certain truth is not in itself a certain truth.
+After all, one needs to assume some basic rules of logical inference to derive his result, and in doing so, must either abandon the pursuit of "certain" justification, as above, or attempt to justify these rules, etc. He suggests that it has to be taken as true as long as nobody has come forward with a truth that is scrupulously justified as a certain truth.
 Several philosophers defied Albert's challenge; his responses to such criticisms can be found in his long addendum to his Treatise on Critical Reason and later articles.